diegotorres03/web-components-repository/docs/step-by-step.md

 ```

 ### Activity 3: Disable flip
-Prevent the card from flipping by passing the `disable` attribute
+Prevent the card from flipping by passing the `disable` attribute:
 ```html
   <style>
     .flip-card-container {